 - We want writers who are familiar with the NO-Earth universe.
 Read the comics!
 Read the background!
 Read the Timeline!
 Watch the Videos!
 If you have not done this, it is going to show, and frankly, the idea that you would pitch a company without knowing what is in their catalog already, and how to make your work fit into what is already out there is going to affect the way we look at your pitch.

 - You do NOT need a finished script to make a pitch.
-In fact, it’s better if you don’t have a finished script, as we do not accept scripts without going through the pitch process.
+In fact, we do not accept scripts without going through the pitch process.
 The pitch process is going to change the idea, refine it, and hone it into something that fits within the NO-Earth world.

 - We use a standard script format.
 An example follows.
 Do not deviate from that format with spacing, tabbing, centering, or any other such devices.
 The programme that we use for comic organisation and for layouts depends on that format being followed.
 You will be the one reformatting anything that has to be done to bring it within editorial guidelines.